clareaulab/CARPNN/README.md

 ### I am bumping into JAX / deep learning library related errors, what should I do?
 It is likely that you have compiled the library on a cpu-node without gpu access.
 This can usually be solved by requesting a gpu interactive session and reinstalling the libraries.

 Have more questions / comments?
-Reach out to Hoyin at chuh@mskcc.org!
+Post in the issues page or reach out to Hoyin at chuh@mskcc.org!

 ## License
 MIT License.
 See LICENSE file

-## Citation:
+## Citation
 If you are using CARPNN in your research, please cite:
 ```
 @article {Chow2025.12.12.694033,